qmk/qmk_firmware/keyboards/ckeys/nakey/readme.md

 ### Default

-To build with the default keymap, simply run `make naKey-default`.
+To build with the default keymap, simply run `make ckeys/nakey:default`.

 ### Other Keymaps